 With the introduction of e-Filing, Income Tax Returns have become simpler and convenient.
 You can e-File Income Tax Returns from the comfort of your home or office at any hour of the day.
 You can follow these simple steps to e-File Income Tax Returns online.
-You can read the entire procedure in our guide to ‘e-filing income tax returns on government website‘.
+You can read the entire procedure in our guide to ‘e-filing income tax returns on incometaxindiaefiling.gov.in‘.

 What are the various tax saving instruments?

 There are many tax saving instruments that are used for tax exemptions under the various sections of the Income Tax Act.
 Investing in tax saving instruments is an apt way to boost your wealth and save taxes concurrently.
 Our guide on section 80C will help you understand the various ways in which you may save taxes.
 Apart from this, you can also save taxes by investing in health insurance, and our guide on section 80D explains this in detail.